weefbellington/screenplay/README.md

 ###View persistence on configuration changes

-By default, when a configuration change occurs, Screenplay tears down each the each scene whose view is currently visible on the screen, and then recreates it.
+By default, when a configuration change occurs, Screenplay tears down each the each scene whose view is currently visible on the screen.
 If instead you would like a view  to be retained on configuration changes, override `Scene.teardownOnConfigurationChanges` to return `true`.
-This can be useful if you have a View whose instance state cannot easily be retained across configuration changes.
 Keep in mind, though, that if you enable this flag, the XML for the view will not be reloaded when a configuration change occurs.

 ###Transformers and animated scene transitions